donateko/scopos-webmail/docs/adr/0040-handle-multiple-attachment-actions.md

 ## Consequences

-- The attachment button on Twake Mail will now only be tapped once per handling, improving performance & prevent multiple actions by mistake
+- The attachment button on Mailbux will now only be tapped once per handling, improving performance & prevent multiple actions by mistake